 For steel on steel oiled the values of μs and μk are respectively 0.05 and 0.03

-What is the Coefficient of Friction of Teflon on steel?
+What is the μ of Teflon on steel?

 It is 0.04 (both μs and μk )

-Static friction and Kinetic friction – can we discuss briefly?
+Static friction and Kinetic friction – explanation with the molecular cohesion theory

-At that point, the friction drops quickly from the maximum level of static friction(as mentioned earlier as limiting friction) to a little lower level and remain constant (kinetic friction) till the object is pushed to move and other criteria like normal reaction force and the sliding material remains unchanged.
+At that point, the friction drops quickly from the maximum level of static friction(as mentioned earlier as limiting friction) to a little lower level and remains constant (kinetic friction) till the object is pushed to move and other criteria like normal reaction force and the sliding material remain unchanged.